Articles & Videos

 Educational games are a great tool for differentiation because they engage all students.
 They are also versatile enough to be used in whole-class, small-group or one-on-one scenarios.

-Great Games are included in the Extra Games and Activities section of every unit in the Sound Waves Teaching Resources.
+Great Games are included in the Extra Games and Activities section of every unit in Sound Waves Literacy Online.

 Playing Cards are available in Foundation Sound Icon or Standard Sound Box versions.
 Each pack includes instructions for a variety of games and variations to challenge your extension students.